 An inflection point occurs when a change – what some people call a 10X change – upends the assumptions that a business is built on.
 In this case, it was the recognition that publishing was going to look a lot like software, in which the cost to create something happens up front, but the cost of replicating it once it has been built is more or less zero.
 As we shall see, there is often a long and winding path before that compelling “Aha” emerges.

-We only need look at the winding path of the internet which changed retail forever.
+We only need look at the winding path of the internet, which changed retail forever.
 In 1995, when Amazon shipped its first book, observers said the retail environment would be transformed in short order.
 Consumers would buy anything and everything and enjoy the convenience of having it shipped to their doorsteps.
 Retailers, heeding the early warnings of their impending doom, rushed into buying .com addresses, setting up web pages, building banner ads and otherwise trying to capture the opportunity this potential inflection point offered.
 This is what AOL founder, Steve Case, refers to as the “hype” phase.

-Sadly, a lot of the early retail experimenters drew the wrong conclusion – namely, that this Internet thing was just an overhyped technology.
+Sadly, a lot of the early retail experimenters drew the wrong conclusion – namely, that this internet thing was just an overhyped technology.
 They went back to trying to beat each other up with discounts, sales and coupons and business returned to what they saw as “normal.”
 There was just one problem – the inflection point was real.
 High-speed, always-connected modems improved the online experience.
 The ecosystem for ordering, payments and shipping fell into place.
 Now, conventional retail is in full-scale retreat.

 By the time Murray had his flash of insight, a decade had passed.
-The Internet had gone from being a frustrating, disorganised, chaotic place to somewhere where people turned to for useful information (Yahoo), to clean out their closets (eBay), to use email (AOL), to connect with others in their local community (Craigslist) and to buy things (Amazon).
+The internet had gone from being a frustrating, disorganised, chaotic place to somewhere where people turned to for useful information (Yahoo), to clean out their closets (eBay), to use email (AOL), to connect with others in their local community (Craigslist) and to buy things (Amazon).

 As he assumed the role of CEO in 2008, Murray advanced a strategy that has led to a digital transformation of the 200-year old bookseller.
 At its core was a strong belief that the single most differentiating quality that a book publisher could have, relative to other digital competitors, was its close ties to authors.
-As Murray says, “there was no way that with Amazon and Google in the mix that we could win the consumer – engaging with authors then became core to our strategy.”
+As Murray said: “There was no way that with Amazon and Google in the mix that we could win the consumer – engaging with authors then became core to our strategy.”

-In the case of HarperCollins, the advance of digital (as we’ve seen) was not instantaneous, but it was used to inform a series of path-dependent strategic choices, much of which have their touchstones in connecting authors and readers more deeply, such as HC’s own reading app.
-The company did not, however, leap boldly into the Internet in the heady, hazy bubble days.
+In the case of HarperCollins, the advance of digital (as we have seen) was not instantaneous, but it was used to inform a series of path-dependent strategic choices, much of which have their touchstones in connecting authors and readers more deeply, such as HC’s own reading app.
+The company did not, however, leap boldly into the internet in the heady, hazy bubble days.
 The signals that digital had without a doubt arrived were very strong by the time of Murray’s fateful meeting at the Frankfurt Book Fair.
 At that stage, bold action makes sense.

 Strategic inflection points can indeed create swathes of creative destruction in their wake as old business models and technologies are rendered obsolete.
-However, moving too aggressively in the over-hyped early stages can lead to heartache.
+However, moving too aggressively in the overhyped early stages can lead to heartache.
 The stepping-stone strategy allows a firm to open options for the future in a way that generates modest, but ideally profitable, growth, helps to build an ecosystem, and makes the reality of the future more tangible.